 - The unattended canal, though, is almost in ruins now, with the brick lining peeling off at places, bushes invading the channel, causing floods and destruction in the rainy season.

-- The canal comes under the Bakra- Baes Management Board, BBMB, constituted under the Punjab Reorganisation Act, 1966, which is a central legislation, (like the Andhra Pradesh Reorganisation act, creating Telangana).
+- The canal comes under the Bakra- Baes Management Board, BBMB, constituted under the Punjab Reorganization Act, 1966, which is a central legislation, (like the Andhra Pradesh Reorganization act, creating Telangana).

 Controversies about the SYL Canal: Chronology